September 10, 2019

 Our modern farmhouse basement is one of our most popular basement remodels to date and has inspired many more basement ADU remodels in the past few years.

-All of the basements featured in this article were projects completed by our crew here at Model Remodel.
-We are trusted experts for Seattle basement remodels, and are ready to lend you our 15+ years of professional advice and services to make your home more customized.
+All of the finished basements featured in this article were home improvement projects completed by our crew here at Model Remodel.
+We are trusted experts for Seattle basement remodels and basement finishing.
+Even if ceiling height is an issue, we have solutions!
+We’re ready to lend you our 15+ years of professional advice and services to make your home more customized.
 If you’re ready to talk about the possibilities for your basement renovation, reach out to us today.
 We’ll be happy to discuss your options and provide you with a quote.